 Everyone would benefit if states removed their restrictions.

-Given the shortage of primary care doctors, and the important role NPs play in patient health in all clinical areas, we would all benefit from the easing of restrictions on NPs.
+Because there is a shortage of primary care doctors we would all benefit from the easing of restrictions on NPs.
 The UnitedHealth report recommends that states remove their restrictive laws and allow NPs to practice to the full extent of their graduate education, clinical training and national certification.
 As a result of this change, there would be a significant increase in patients’ accessibility to primary care:

 - The number of people living in counties with insufficient primary care access would decrease from 44 million to 13 million, a 70% reduction.